markjchin123/hoddatasci-master-f2023/README.md

 # Lecture Notes

 My lecture notes include both code and notes for the week.
-They will be available in your private github repository.
+They will be available in github.

 # Web Resources